rackerlabs/care-styleguide/README.md

 ## Events

-  - [[TS 25.01](#ts-2501)] <a name='ts-2501'></a> - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
+  - [TS 26.01](#ts-2601)<a name='ts-2601'></a> - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of:

     ```ts
     // bad